plumvillage/newsletter/src/en/articles/sister-chan-trang-bo-de--advent-preserving-a-beautiful-tradition.md

 ﻿---
 title: Advent - Preserving a Beautiful Tradition
-author: Sr. Trăng Bồ Đề
+author: Sister Chân Trăng Bồ Đề
 ---

 When I was little, at Christmas time all the streets were strewn with twinkling lights and Christmas trees - plastic, but beautiful.
 The quiet church near my home came alive with joy.
 Even though I didn’t know about Christmas, I was still very happy because I could wander the streets at night, looking at this and that.
 I never had the courage to step foot in a church, except for one time when curiosity got the better of me, and the only reason was: I am a Buddhist.
 There seemed to be a line dividing church and temple.
 My parents and grandparents all agreed that a Buddhist should not go to a church.
 It would be an act of impiety.
 So that idea was firmly planted in the heads of all the children in my family.